0x4447/0x4447-cli-node-strawberry/README.md

 # 🍓 Strawberry

-This CLI will help you automatically create a HTTPS redirect from one domain to another.
+This CLI will automatically create a HTTPS redirect from one domain to another.
 This seemingly simple task is actually quite complex when you want to have a domain be redirected over a encrypted connection.

-THe problem is that you need to create a new SLL certificate for the domain that you want to redirect from, and have it some how be accessible by the public.
-One solution would be to just have a server that would do that made with your favorite programming language, but that seams to be an overkill for such basic task.
+The problem is that you need to create a new SLL certificate for the domain that you want to redirect from, and have it some how be accessible by the public.
+One solution would be to just have a regular server to do the redirect, but that seams to be an overkill for a such small task.

-ANother solution would be to go serverless and take advantage of what AWS has to offer so you don't have to manage a server for a simple redirect.
+Another solution would be to go serverless, and take advantage of what AWS has to offer so you don't have to manage a server for a simple redirect.

+This is where 🍓 Strawberry will help you create the whole stack automatically for you.
+You just provide some basic information, and the rest is up to the CLI.

 # How to Install